tamoipen/jonathanwolDRIDGEPROPER/README.md

 * Run in Central Park
 * Run the perimeter of Manhattan
 * Staten Island Ferry
-* **Walk the Brooklyn Bridge** - *for fun, for exercise, to get to a meeting, to visit a bookstore, to visit friends, to get a shower when your apartment doesn't ha
+* **Walk the Brooklyn Bridge** - *for fun, for exercise, to get to a meeting, to visit a bookstore, to visit friends, to get a shower when your apartment doesn't have